learning-unlimited/ESP-Website/docs/admin/available_themes.rst

 .. figure:: images/themes/bigpicture.png

-   Figure 2: "bigpicture" theme on Splash at Berkeley's site
+   "bigpicture" theme on Splash at Berkeley's site

 Our newest theme, "bigpicture", looks the most modern.
 It requires a bit more setup (for the picture at the top and the navbars) than some of the simpler